KennethWussmann/panthora/docs/hosting/hosting.md

 - Postgres v15.x
 - MeiliSearch v1.x

-You can host them anywhere, but best would be to set them up with Docker Compose.
+They can be hosted anywhere, but best would be to set them up with Docker Compose.

 ## Docker Compose

-Once deployed you can reach tory at `http://localhost:3000`.
+Once deployed tory is available at `http://localhost:3000`.
 For configuration of Tory refer to the [Configuration docs](./configuration.md).

 ```YAML
 version: "3.9"